bluesky-social/atproto/packages/oauth/oauth-client-browser/README.md

 ### Using in development (localhost)

 The OAuth server must be able to fetch the `client_metadata` object.
-The best way to do this if you didn't already deployed your app is to use a tunneling service like [ngrok](https://ngrok.com/).
+The best way to do this if you have not already deployed your app is to use a tunneling service like [ngrok](https://ngrok.com/).

 The `client_id` will then be something like